marklishman/colors-microservices/cyan/README.md

 }
 ~~~

+## Merging Results

 Note that we are using `WebClient` in synchronous mode by blocking at the end for the result.

-If we are making multiple calls, it is more efficient to avoid blocking on each response,
+When making multiple calls it is more efficient to avoid blocking on each response
-and instead wait for the combined result
+and instead wait for the combined result.

 ~~~java
 public Statistics getStats() {